Vince-LD/dwpy/README.md

 ## Introduction

-A python library to build, validate and run simple, parallelized and blazingly fast pipelines using a DAG structure (Directed Acyclic Graph)!
+A python library to build, validate and run simple, parallelized *and blazingly fast* pipelines using a DAG (Directed Acyclic Graph)!

 This library makes extensive use of type hinting and requires python 3.11 or newer.
-I highly recommand enabling your type-checker in your IDE and to use Pyright/Pylance (not tested with mypy) to have a more enjoyable experience.
+I highly recommand enabling your type-checker in your IDE and to use Pyright/Pylance (not tested with mypy) to have the most enjoyable experience.

 <img src="https://media1.tenor.com/m/pqqewW40Bi8AAAAC/pacha-okay.gif" width="200" height="200"/>

+This library is pure python but requires [GraphViz](https://pypi.org/project/graphviz/) to be installed (python library and executable).
+The goal is to split graphviz functions in their optional submodules.
+This would allow you to use this lib with vanilla python and/or to implement your own graph viewer.

 ## Examples